Select a name at the left to view that person's information.

 M.S., Environmental Policy, Bard College; B.A., Political Science, Montana State University.
 After finishing her M.S. from the Bard Center for Environmental Policy and working on numerous political and social campaigns, Katie acted as a consultant with the United Nations Development Programme.
 At UNDP, she supported programs addressing the threats of climate change to developing countries.
 Katie next took a position as the Director of Sustainability and Partnerships at the green start-up she had helped launch during her time at Bard, Clean Air Lawn Care, as it began a national franchise sales campaign.
 In this position, Katie negotiated and managed strategic commercial and governmental partnerships, oversaw sustainability compliance, recruited franchise owners, and coordinated a national branding and marketing campaign.
 She most recently worked in new media marketing and PR 2.0 before returning to Bard College to coordinate the launch of the MBA in Sustainability.

 B.A., Political Science, State University of New York at New Paltz.
-As the Graduate Admissions Assistant for the Bard College Graduate Programs in Sustainability, Caitlin is the Bard GPS point of contact for all things admissions and enrollment related.
+As the Graduate Admissions Counselor for the Bard College Graduate Programs in Sustainability, Caitlin is the Bard GPS point of contact for all things admissions and enrollment related.
 She works with the Marketing and Enrollment team to bring admissions and recruitment initiatives to fruition for both the Bard Center for Environmental Policy and the MBA in Sustainability.
-Reporting to the Assistant Director of Admission for CEP, Molly Williams, as well as the Assistant Director for Admissions and Marketing for the MBA in Sustainability, Katie Van Sant, Caitlin works as a point of contact for prospective students and helps to organize and execute both admissions and public events.
-Her research and academic interests include international and non-governmental politics; the intersection between the state of the environment and human rights; community-based agriculture; food politics; education politics; and sustainability (including organization-wide pursuits towards environmental and social sustainability).
+Caitlin loves her work guiding prospective graduate students through the admissions process here at Bard and is inspired by the great work those graduate students go on to pursue.
+Her research and academic interests include local, state, and international and non-governmental politics; the intersection between the state of the environment and human rights; community-based agriculture; food politics; education politics; and sustainability (including organization-wide pursuits towards environmental and social sustainability).